Dance and ballet in Paris

 This autumn’s cultural calendar features a packed programme of dance shows and ballets with a focus on modernity and wide-ranging appeal.
-Paris will be hosting some of the most internationally renowned dancers and choreographers in a variety of styles, from classical ballet to contemporary dance and break dance.
+On the programme: the most internationally renowned dancers and choreographers.